Coast to Coast Classic Guided Walk

 The day’s total ascent 780m / descent 665m.

-Note: the entire group will walk to Ennerdale Bridge before being transferred by taxi to Cleator (approx 15 mins) to overnight.
+Note: 8 June departure only, the entire group will walk to Ennerdale Bridge before being transferred by taxi to Cleator (approx 10 mins) to overnight.
 You will be transferred back to Ennerdale Bridge the following morning to continue your walk.

 Day 3 : Ennerdale Bridge To Borrowdale 26.5 Km/16.5 Miles, 7 H